 To get the best results from this test, try eating something rich in magnesium when you have a cramp.
 A good choice here would be a handful of almonds or pumpkin seeds.
 If this solves the problem, then your body is most likely telling you that you’re not getting enough magnesium in your diet.

 Being able to keep the pace of the demands of the modern world can be exhausting.
 Maintaining an active social life while juggling familial and professional responsibilities can cause a person to take on a lot of stress.
 People also tend to drink more caffeinated beverages when they are trying to take on a lot in a small period.
 Unfortunately, consuming caffeine can cause your body to use up all of its magnesium.
 This, in turn, can worsen the stress you are experiencing and create a violent cycle.

 The more stressed you feel, the more difficult it will become to sleep.
-Ironically, magnesium is also required to provide your brain with the stimulation its neurotransmitters requires to help the mind find a state of rest before sleep.
+Ironically, magnesium is also required to provide your brain with the stimulation its neurotransmitters need to help the mind find a state of rest before sleep (6).
 Relieving this stress and finding a way to sleep again might be possible simply by boosting your magnesium.
 Consider supplements or increase how much spinach and tofu you consume to make a difference in your magnesium levels.

 3.)
 Tired and Depressed

-Kidney beans, brown rice, and broccoli can all be excellent sources of magnesium to add to your diet.
-By making a dish loaded with magnesium-rich ingredients once a day, you are going to start noticing a difference in your overall energy levels.
+Kidney beans, brown rice and broccoli can all be excellent sources of magnesium to add to your diet.
+By making a dish loaded with magnesium-rich ingredients once a day, you are going to start noticing a difference in your overall energy levels (8).
 Magnesium aids your body in the creation of ATP, which helps to energize your cells and keep your body functioning to the best of its abilities.